akshit619/Futuristic-Car-GAN/README.md

    ```
 2. Navigate to the project directory and run the Jupyter Notebooks to explore the models.

-## Contributing
-Feel free to fork this repository, make changes, and submit pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - The GAN framework used is based on **StudioGAN** ([GitHub link](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN)).